-Crash Analysis on Windows
+Crash analysis on windows

-For crashes on native (Windows) and Unity Editor (Windows), refer to the following instructions.
+For crashes on native (Windows) and Unity editor (Windows), refer to the following instructions.

-Getting the crash location during development
+Crash location acquisition during development

-The cause of the crash is
+The crash reason is

 Exception thrown at 0x00007FFB7747317B (EasyAR.dll) in HelloAR.exe: 0xC0000005: Access violation writing location 0x0000000000009C40.

-The call stack is
+The code call stack is

 > EasyAR.dll!00007ffb7747317b() Unknown